gordon2012/portfolio-fullpage/README.md

 - change portfolio page to use reusable flexbox classes
 - make scrolling text boxes for about page
 - make email form on contact page functional
-- add links to github from portfolio projects
-- fix height issue on portfolio page
 - refactor
 - extract bootstrap styles for custom buttons
 - propagate restructuring changes to portfolio